Proper Coloring of Geometric Hypergraphs: Proof of Theorem

 \begin{theorem}[Poh \cite{Poh}; Goddard \cite{Goddard}] The vertices of any planar graph can be $3$-colored such that every monochromatic component is a path. \end{theorem}

 To prove Theorem \ref{thm:main3}, apply Theorem \ref{thm:pathcol} to \DT to obtain a $3$-coloring where every monochromatic component is a path.
-As discussed in Section \ref{sec:framework}, it is sufficient to show that for $t=4n+12$ (where $n$ denotes the number of sides of $D$) there is a set of points $R\subset S$ for which
+It follows from Lemma \ref{lem:main} that it is sufficient to show that for $t=4n+12$ (where $n$ denotes the number of sides of $D$) there is a set of points $R\subset S$ for which

 \begin{itemize} \item[(i)] for every homothet $D'$ if $D'\cap S$ is monochromatic with at least $t$ vertices, $D'$ contains a point of $R$, \item[(ii)] for every homothet $D'$ if $D'$ contains $t$ points from $R$ colored with the same color, $D'$ also contains a point from $S\setminus R$ that has the same color. \end{itemize}